ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

     anydata content;
 |};

-# Represents an object type that indicates no message is available in the message store.
-public type NoMessage distinct object {};

-# Represents a constant instance of `NoMessage` to indicate that no message is available in the message store.
-public final readonly & NoMessage NO_MESSAGE = object {};

 # Represents a message store interface for storing and retrieving messages.
 public type MessageStore isolated client object {